Solo Hike Along Lake Hodges

 The presence of other people soothed my nerves and I stopped for a little longer to catch a few more glances at the surroundings.
 I took a deep breath in and enjoyed the clean nature scent, even though the still hot air.
 After a few minutes, I turned around and made my way back to the parking lot where I had started from.
 Other than taking a smaller path running closer to the lake’s shore, I followed the same path back.

-Walking on the way back, I was wondering if this could even count as one of the 52 in 52 series.
 Not reaching any definite destination made me wonder if I have failed.
 I felt scared and nervous the entire time, worried that I might see a rattlesnake.
 I also did not plan accordingly for the heat as the amount of water I had brought was not enough for a longer hike.
 Tracking close to 3 miles, however, could still be seen as an achievement considering the circumstances.
-Later on, as I shared my little solo hiking adventure with Alex, he encouraged me to write about it and make it part of the 52 in 52 series.
+Later on, as I shared my little solo hiking adventure with Alex, he encouraged me to write about it.

 We will not be becoming mountaineers, we are just two individuals enjoying the outdoors life.
 We see the beauty of Mother Nature and we want to experience and explore as much of it as possible.
 We love being in nature because it allows us a few hours of peace and quiet – this precious time away from the city traffic and the technology we are otherwise fully dependent on.
-With that being said, maybe not all episodes of the 52 in 52 series will reveal incredible, once-in-a-lifetime hiking adventures.
+With that being said, maybe not all articles and hiking guides will reveal incredible, once-in-a-lifetime hiking adventures.
 Some of them will be small walks we took in a local park.
-So regardless of what your hiking skills are, you can join the 52 Hike challenge for yourself and find happiness by spending a few hours per week diving into the natural beauty that surrounds us!
+So regardless of what your hiking skills are, we encourage you to spend a few hours per week diving into the natural beauty that surrounds us!